nodeschool/organizers/README.md

 Chapter owner should create a repo for their chapter, e.g. https://github.com/nodeschool/berlin

+The chapter name should preferably be the name of the city, where the workshops will be held.
+Alternatively the area should be small, but yet meaningful, e.g `princeton` instead of `new-jersey` or `usa`.
+If you are covering multiple cities, consider creating multiple repos.

-The repo name should be short and all lowercase (since this will also be your chapter url, see step 4).
+Also the repo name should be short and all lowercase (since this will also be your chapter url, see step 4).

 ### 2